Gavrilo Princip: Early life

 A Serb family, the Princips had lived in northwestern Bosnia for centuries.
 Their ancestors came from Grahovo, Nikšić in Montenegro, emigrating in the early 1700s, they belonged to the Jovićević clan, and adhered to the Serbian Orthodox Christian faith.
-Princip's parents, Petar and Marija (née Mićić), were poor farmers who lived off the meager land they owned.
+Princip's parents, Petar and Marija (née Mićić), were poor farmers who lived off the meagre land they owned.
 They were part of a class of Christian peasants known to the Ottomans as kmetovi (serfs), and were often oppressed by their Muslim landlords.
 Petar, who insisted on "strict correctness", never drank or swore and was mocked by his neighbours as a result.
 In his youth, he fought in the Herzegovina Uprising against the Ottomans.
 After the revolt, he resumed farming in the Grahovo valley, cultivating around 4 acre of land and was forced to give a third of his income to his landlord.
 To supplement his income and sustain his family, he resorted to transporting mail and passengers across the mountains connecting northwestern Bosnia and Dalmatia.

 Despite his father's initial objections, as he needed a shepherd to tend his sheep, Princip commenced primary school in 1903, at the age of nine.
 Despite facing challenges in his first year, he excelled in his studies, eventually receiving a collection of Serbian epic poetry from his headmaster in recognition of his academic success.
 At thirteen, Princip moved to Sarajevo, where his elder brother Jovan initially intended to enroll him at Sarajevo's Austro-Hungarian Military Academy.
 By the time Princip reached Sarajevo, Jovan had changed his mind following advice from a shopkeeper, who cautioned against sending his younger brother to become "an executioner of his own people."
 Instead, Princip was admitted to the Merchants' School, with Jovan financing his education through earnings from manual labor, such as transporting logs from the surrounding forests to mills in the city.
 After three years, Princip transferred to secondary school, the Sarajevo Gymnasium.